 If you have requested a buffer pool and have not used an appropriate macro instruction by the end of your DCB exit routine, the system automatically allocates virtual-storage space for a buffer pool.
 The buffer pool control block is also assigned and the pool is associated with a specific DCB.
-For BSAM, a buffer pool is requested by specifying BUFNO.
-For QSAM, BUFNO can be specified or allowed to default to 2 (for all devices except unit-record) or 3 (for 2540) by the open routines.
+For BSAM, a buffer pool is requested by specifying | BUFNO.
+For QSAM, BUFNO can be specified or allowed to default to 5.
 If you are using the basic access technique to process an indexed sequential or direct data set, you must indicate dynamic buffer control.
 Otherwise, the system does not construct the buffer pool automatically.